ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 The last step is to build the new target with any supported compiler.
 This requires you to use an example application, such as Blinky, to compile for the new target.
 You must use the new Mbed OS directory with the new target added in the example application.

-Debug any missing headers for the peripherals, and your new target is ready to be built.
+Add any missing headers reported at compile time for the peripherals, and your new target is ready to be built.

 An introductory example of a target that supports only the SERIAL peripheral, which in turn uses the GPIO, to output debug messages by using printf statements in the `main.cpp` is included below.
 You can use this as a starting point and build from here.